Last night the neighborhood owls were going crazy.

 Reason #127 not to go to the bar:

 You might actually find what you didn’t know you were looking for.

 How sweet to be so rich in symbols and free of the need to assign them meaning.

-A week each year when the calendar springs opens like an accordion and you can move through the months as you please.
+There is a week every October when the calendar springs opens like an accordion notebook and you can move through the years as you please

-“I just want to be authentic,” my sister says.
+“I just want to be authentic,” my youngest sister says.
 “But I don’t know what that means.”

-––––– reject this insufficient established system of binary/collective pronouns.
-In fact, ——— reject the very premise of the pronoun. ——— may best be described as “antinoun.”
-Who cares what verbs ——— receive(s)? ——— appreciate(s) ——— support in this matter.
+––––– reject this insufficient established system of binary collective pronouns.
+In fact, ——— reject the very notion/premise of the pronoun. ——— may best be described as “antinoun.”
+Who cares what verbs ——— receive? ——— appreciates ——— support in this matter.